magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 .. image:: http://i.imgur.com/nwvs63U.jpg

 Fill up all the required information fields you wish to set up for your new term.
-The following to creat new term’s form will be like this.
+The following to creat new term’s form will be performed like this.

 .. image:: http://i.imgur.com/PCY2Pgm.jpg